-This signing scheme is defined in PKCS#1v2.1.
+This signing scheme is defined in IETF RFC 3447.
 The algorithm identifier for this scheme is TPM\ALG\RSAPSS.

 A restricted signing key may use either this algorithm or RSASSA\PKCS1v15, but not both.
-A non-restricted signing key may use either this algorithm, RSASSA\PKCS1v15, or TPM\ALG\NULL.
-If TPM\ALG\NULL is selected, the caller can specify the signing scheme in the signing command.
+An unrestricted signing key may use either this algorithm, RSASSA\PKCS1v15, or TPM\ALG\NULL.
+If TPM ALG NULL is selected, the caller can specify the signing scheme in the signing command.

-When used with a restricted signing key, the hash algorithms for messages (M) and M' are the same, and the random salt is the largest size allowed by the key size and message digest.
+When used with a restricted signing key, the hash algorithms for messages (M) and M' are the same.

-When used with a non-restricted signing key, the hash algorithm for M and M' can differ.
-The random salt length will be equal to the size of the digest produced by the digest chosen to hash M'.
+When used with an unrestricted signing key, the hash algorithm for M and M' can differ.

+For both restricted and unrestricted signing keys, the random salt length will be the largest size allowed by the key size and message digest size.